 That particular dream-come-true experience has been the glory of my life.
 And I envisioned him years before he was even born.

 I also had to accept loss and make room for change in order to have my son.
 You lose a lot of freedom (and sleep) when you have kids.
 (Money too.)
 And if you let it, parenting will make you a better person while you and your life change.

 It’s the dreamers process — the visionary’s curse.

 Sometimes the change that arrives can blind you with pain, but when this happens, the universe will deliver something wonderful in it’s place — eventually — if you are willing to let go.
 I lost my father when I was 18 and gained a son at age 35.
 If you asked me who I would rather be with, even though I loved my dad, I’d always tell you my son.
 If my life was to be about only getting one of two great men, then I pick my son.

 I was given a great gift for my sacrifice.

 Don’t be afraid to set your dream to paper and put it out there in the world.
 Accept that change will come.
 And know that endless possibilities are racing to you as you open the doors to the winds of change.

 Just be sure to let the wind rub gently across your face as you continue on.

-The Whatever Gets Your Vision Going, Baby by 8 Women Dream, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+Whatever Gets Your Vision Going, Baby by The 8 Women Dream Project, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.